riccardotorre/DNNLikelihood_dev/docs/_build/html/_sources/likelihood.rst.txt

         Absolute path to the .json file where part of the :class:`Likelihood <DNNLikelihood.Likelihood>` object is saved (see the :meth:`Likelihood.save_likelihood_json <DNNLikelihood.Likelihood.save_likelihood_json>` method for details).
-        This is automatically generated from the attribute :attr:`Likelihood.output_folder <DNNLikelihood.Likelihood.output_folder>`.
+        This is automatically generated from the
+        :attr:`Likelihood.output_folder <DNNLikelihood.Likelihood.output_folder>` and
+        :attr:`Likelihood.name <DNNLikelihood.Likelihood.name>` attributes.

            - **type**: ``str``